Click to toggle navigation menu.

 First-Party Coverage (Your Own Losses)

-Third-Party / Liability Coverage (Claims Against You)
+Third-Party Coverage (Claims Against You)

-Legal defense costs from customer or partner lawsuits following a breach, settlements and judgments from privacy claims, PCI DSS fines and card brand assessments, and media liability for content-related claims.
+Third-party coverage responds when someone sues you or a regulator comes after you: legal defense costs from customer or partner lawsuits following a breach, settlements and judgments from privacy claims, PCI DSS fines and card brand assessments, and media liability for content-related claims.

 Frequently Asked Questions